Thursday, 31 October 2024

 Danny Pearson interjected.

-Danny O’BRIEN: In fact the member for Evelyn is right –I am surprised that they are not trying to say that this off-the-plan stamp duty concession was removed by the Kennett government, because that would have been helpful, wouldn’t it, or maybe the member for Bulleen.
+Danny O’BRIEN: In fact the member for Evelyn is right.
+I am surprised that they are not trying to say that this off-the-plan stamp duty concession was removed by the Kennett government – because that would have been helpful, wouldn’t it – or maybe by the member for Bulleen.
 It was the member for Bulleen’s fault.
 I mean, they called him Mr Skyscraper yesterday because he actually got things done.
 He got housing built.
-He actually got things done, and now they are criticising him because they are saying ‘You guys didn’t do as many houses as we do.’
+He actually got things done, and now they are criticising him.
+They are saying, ‘You guys didn’t do as many houses as we do.’
 The Assistant Treasurer is trying to say they are the reigning premiers.
 When it is so obvious in this circumstance that the government’s past policies have failed, it should be a wake-up call for all Victorians to look at every housing announcement that the government made last week and see how much of that is spin.
 To come in after 10 years and say ‘We’re going to provide housing’ is just extraordinary.

 Steve McGHIE (Melton) (15:38): I rise to contribute to the Duties Amendment (More Homes) Bill 2024.
-But I do have to make a comment about the member for Gippsland South.
-I am pleased that he had his heart health check before he came in and before that contribution.
+I do have to make a comment about the member for Gippsland South.
+I am pleased that he had his heart health check before that contribution.
 He has got his socks, and he has got good results.
 I am pleased that he has done that, and he can go back and relax now and settle the heart rate down.

 The Allan Labor government knows that there is only one way out of the housing crisis, and it has been mentioned many, many times.
 It is that we need to build our way out, and that is what we are going to do in many ways.
 It is not just one aspect; there are many aspects that come together.
 It is not just townhouses and apartments; it is the release of government land.
 I know that there was some reference in one of the earlier contributions to the Premier living up in the Bendigo region.
 She was out at Bendigo last Friday announcing some further developments out at Bendigo.
 I think it was 1000 or 1300 new homes to be built.
 So, again, there are many, many aspects to what our government is doing in delivering more homes for Victorians and for Victorians to come into the housing market.